syslabcom/recensio.contenttypes/recensio/contenttypes/README.txt

     >>> browser.getControl(name='submit').click()
     >>> browser.open(portal_url)

-The Praesentationen von Internetressourcen content type
+The Volume content type
 ===============================

-In this section we are tesing the Praesentationen von Internetressourcen content type by performing basic operations like adding, updadating and deleting Praesentationen von Internetressourcen content items.
+In this section we are tesing the Volume content type by performing basic operations like adding, updadating and deleting Volume content items.

-Adding a new Praesentationen von Internetressourcen content item
+Adding a new Volume content item
 --------------------------------

+Volumes can only be added inside Publications so we start off in the publication folder we created above.
 We use the 'Add new' menu to add a new content item.

+    >>> publication_url = portal_url + "/publication-sample"
+    >>> browser.open(publication_url)
     >>> browser.getLink('Add new').click()

 Then we select the type of item we want to add.
-In this case we select 'Praesentationen von Internetressourcen' and click the 'Add' button to get to the add form.
+In this case we select 'Volume' and click the 'Add' button to get to the add form.

-    >>> browser.getControl('Praesentationen von Internetressourcen').click()
+    >>> browser.getControl('Volume').click()
     >>> browser.getControl(name='form.button.Add').click()
-    >>> 'Praesentationen von Internetressourcen' in browser.contents
+    >>> 'Volume' in browser.contents
     True

 Now we fill the form and submit it.

-    >>> browser.getControl(name='title').value = 'Praesentationen von Internetressourcen Sample'
+    >>> browser.getControl(name='title').value = 'Volume Sample'
     >>> browser.getControl('Save').click()
     >>> 'Changes saved' in browser.contents
     True

 And we are done!
-We added a new 'Praesentationen von Internetressourcen' content item to the portal.
+We added a new 'Volume' content item to the portal.

-Updating an existing Praesentationen von Internetressourcen content item
+Updating an existing Volume content item
 ---------------------------------------

 Let's click on the 'edit' tab and update the object attribute values.

     >>> browser.getLink('Edit').click()
-    >>> browser.getControl(name='title').value = 'New Praesentationen von Internetressourcen Sample'
+    >>> browser.getControl(name='title').value = 'New Volume Sample'
     >>> browser.getControl('Save').click()

 We check that the changes were applied.

     >>> 'Changes saved' in browser.contents
     True
-    >>> 'New Praesentationen von Internetressourcen Sample' in browser.contents True
+    >>> 'New Volume Sample' in browser.contents
+    True

-Removing a/an Praesentationen von Internetressourcen content item
+Removing a/an Volume content item
 --------------------------------

-If we go to the home page, we can see a tab with the 'New Praesentationen von Internetressourcen Sample' title in the global navigation tabs.
+If we go to the publication folder we can see a tab with the 'New Volume Sample' title in the global navigation tabs.

-    >>> browser.open(portal_url)
+    >>> browser.open(publication_url)
-    >>> 'New Praesentationen von Internetressourcen Sample' in browser.contents True
+    >>> 'New Volume Sample' in browser.contents
+    True

-Now we are going to delete the 'New Praesentationen von Internetressourcen Sample' object.
-First we go to the contents tab and select the 'New Praesentationen von Internetressourcen Sample' for deletion.
+Now we are going to delete the 'New Volume Sample' object.
+First we go to the contents tab and select the 'New Volume Sample' for deletion.

     >>> browser.getLink('Contents').click()
-    >>> browser.getControl('New Praesentationen von Internetressourcen Sample').click()
+    >>> browser.getControl('New Volume Sample').click()

 We click on the 'Delete' button.